 An endoscopic brow lift requires multiple short incisions.
-Dr. Sanan can typically place the incisions discreetly behind the hairline.
+The incisions can typically be placed discreetly behind the hairline.

 An endoscope, which is a very small camera and light attached to a thin tube, will be inserted through one of the incisions.
-This tool allows Dr. Sanan to see the underlying forehead tissues and muscles without having to completely lift the skin.
+This tool allows the doctor to see the underlying forehead tissues and muscles without having to completely lift the skin.

-The endoscope will stay in place while Dr. Sanan inserts a surgical instrument through different incisions, so he can modify the brow muscles and tissue and remove excess fat.
-He will use small screws or sutures to secure the elevated position of the brow.
-When he has finished this process, Dr. Sanan will close the external incisions with sutures.
+The endoscope will stay in place while a surgical instrument is inserted through different incisions, so the brow muscles and tissue can be modified and excess fat can be removed.
+Small screws or sutures will be used to secure the elevated position of the brow.
+When this process has finished, the external incisions will be closed with sutures.